Filipanderssondev/course3_projectgroup2_security_system/docs/Variable och function-list.md

-bool sensorState: Stores boolean value from the PIR_SENSOR. bool buttonState: Stores boolean value from BUTTON. bool buttonRead // Evaluates the buttonState bool doItOnce: Evaluates ...... int powerOnTune: tune for when the system is turned on. int powerOffTune: tune for when the system is turned off. int alarmTune: tune for when the alarm is triggered. int buttonPressTune: Tune for when a push-button or 4x4 button is pressed.
+bool sensorState: Stores boolean value from the PIR_SENSOR. bool buttonState: Stores boolean value from BUTTON. bool buttonRead // Evaluates the buttonState bool doItOnce: // Makes the first part of alarmModeOn only execute once per call. bool clearDisplay: Determines if the display should be cleared or not before printing.

+int alarmModeOnTune: tune for when the system is turned on. int alarmModeOffTune: tune for when the system is turned off. int alarmTune: tune for when the alarm is triggered. int buttonPressTune: Tune for when a push-button or 4x4 button is pressed.
 ```